genomescan/styleguide/design_principles.md

 # Code design principles
+This document outlines a number of design principles for readable and extendable code.
+Most principles apply to any language, but some are more python/non-typed language specific

 1. ***Function names and parameters should be as clear as possible.*** Try and avoid i and j use instead index1 and index2 for instance
-2. ***Docstrings should be a single line explaining the meaning of a function or class.*** If input parameters are unclear you can explain them as well.
+2. ***Docstrings should start with a single line explaining the meaning of a function or class.*** If you need more space you can always add a double enter with a larger explanation.
+The main point is that users should be able to read quickly what a function is about.
+If you cannot explain it in one line the function might be too long (3).
+If input parameters need more clarification you can explain them after the explantion with a variable colon explanation.
 Avoid explaining the type in the doctring, this should be clear from the provided typing (4).
-Try to avoid AI to generate doctrings, keep it consise and to the point
+Try to avoid AI to generate doctrings, keep it consise and to the point.
 ```

 def create_chees_factory(flavor: str, size: int) -> CheeseFactory:
     """Creates a CheesFactory instance based on the provided flavor

+    This factory produces different cheeses but will not cover all options.
+If a provided option is not
+    present a NotImplementedError is raised

     size: size in square meters
     """